-Walt Stoy is professor and director of the undergraduate program in Emergency Medicine at SHRS and the Director of the Office of Education at the Center for Emergency Medicine.
+Walt Stoy is a professor in the undergraduate program in Emergency Medicine at SHRS and the director of the Office of Education at the Center for Emergency Medicine.
 Stoy has a proven track record of national and international project design, development, implementation, and evaluation.
-Dr. Stoy served as Project Director or Principal Investigator in the 1990's to all levels of the National Standard Curriculum for EMS.
+Stoy served as Project Director or Principal Investigator in the 1990's to all levels of the National Standard Curriculum for EMS.
 His efforts with U.S.-DOT National Highway Traffic Safety Administration of these curricula are internationally recognized.

 Department of Rehabilitation Science & Technology